lime86/TravellingModule/docs/procedure.md

 You can either execute with e.g. `bdaq53 scan_digital` or
 `python scan_digital.py`.

-To adjust VDDA and VDDD to 1.2V, change `VREF_A_TRIM` and `VREF_D_TRIM` in the chip config.
 Once made sure that the module works, tune all FEs and save the results before and after tuning.
 For FE specific scans and tunings, adjust `'start\_column'` and `'stop_column'` in the scan code accordingly.